Code-Institute-Submissions/Raivis80-MS-2-JavaScript/README.md

     - Level variable will be passed into setInterval() function within the gameSetup() function and will launch the game.
 - Game Proggression levels
     - Speed will increase over course of the game.
+    - Target count will increase  over course of the game
     - Create setInterval() function pass it into game level sellection once store reached.

 # [&#8686;](#Top)
 ## **Features**
+- The game is responsive
+    -  The game works on most devices(deskpop, mobile)
+    -  The game can be resized and it will recalculate the game area on the fly.
 - Game Window
     -  Interactive game area, that is where target box objects spawn for user to click or tap on.
 - Select Level
     - Player can select difficulty level.
 - Score counter
     - Enables players to keep track of points when playing a game.
+- Speed display
+    -  Enables players see current game speed in secounds.
 - Lives Remaining
-    - If you miss box target, you lose one life but once score 10 has been reached, you will gain one life
+    - If you miss box target, you lose one life but once score 10 has been reached, you will gain one life.
 - Game-level-Up
     - Gain enough points in the game to enable a player to go up to a higher level.
+    - Speed and target count is increasing over course of the game.
-- Contact/Feedback form
+- Contact/Bug report form
     - For users to be able to send feedback or contact if they incounter any gliches or bugs.
+- Game Help/instruction Popout
+    - Enables Player to to looak at game instructions on how to play the game.

 # [&#8686;](#Top)
 ## **TESTING**